Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Detailed Conversion of Population Programs

-If $\Prot$ is run on a configuration with fewer than $\Abs{\Flags}$ agents, no agent can reach a state $\IP^*_*$ via \TraRef{elect}, and not other transition is enabled.
+\begin{restatable}{proposition}{prolowtopp} If a population machine deciding $\varphi$ with size $n$ exists, then there is a population protocol deciding $\varphi'(x)\Leftrightarrow \varphi(x-i)\wedge x\ge i$ with $\O(n)$ states, for some $i\le n$. \end{restatable} \begin{proof} If $\Prot$ is run on a configuration with fewer than $\Abs{\Flags}$ agents, no agent can reach a state $\IP^*_*$ via \TraRef{elect}, and no other transition is enabled.
 In particular, it is not possible for any agent to enter $\OF^{\True}_*$.

-We now assume that at least $\Abs{\Flags}$ agents are present, and argue that every fair run of $\Prot$ reaches a configuration $\pi(C)$.
-As long as there is an $X\in\Flags$ with at least two agents in states $X^*_*$, \TraRef{elect} is enabled.
-So eventually we enter a configuration where every $X^*_*$ has exactly one agent.
-At the moment this happens, these agents are in $X^v_{\Fstate{none}}$, where $v$ is the initial state of the pointer.
-Therefore we have reached a configuration $\pi(C)$; moreover, $C$ must be an initial configuration of $\Machine$ with $|C|=|\pi(C)|-\Abs{\Flags}$ agents.